Sarasota Child Support Lawyer

 Paternity & Child Support

 Child support is often a vital issue in paternity cases that must be resolved.
-If paternity is established, the non-custodial father must pay child support according to the guidelines.
-The non-custodial father can also seek custody and visitation rights once paternity has been established.
+If paternity is established, the court must order a parent to pay child support according to the guidelines.
+The father can also seek visitation rights once paternity has been established.
 Paternity cases can be complex, and working with an experienced family law attorney is essential to protect your rights and interests.

 -